kdomasze/Lyricys/README.md

 ## Any other features?

-Currently included are a toggle-able night mode and a persistant notification to quickly switch to the app.
+Currently included are a toggle-able dark mode and a persistant notification to quickly switch to the app.

 ## Getting Started